-A: If you encounter any issues accessing the Credit Offer Portal or submitting your credit offer application and need technical assistance, call 1800 992 688 or email offsets@bct.nsw.gov.au.
+A: If you encounter any issues accessing the Credit Offer Portal or submitting your credit offer application and need technical assistance, email offsets@bct.nsw.gov.au.
 Make sure you include a brief description of your issue and your phone number so one of our staff can respond to you.
 Screen shots of the Credit Offer Portal will provide a helpful reference for you and our staff.